 Default Locality Specify a default method to use in the Partitioning Wizard for index partitioning: • Make indexes global by default-Select this option to partition indexes independently of their tables.
 Partitioned global indexes must be prefixed.
 This means columns in the partitioning key must be in the same order as columns in the index.
 Make indexes local by default-Select this option to partition indexes in the same way as their tables.
 These can be prefixed or nonprefixed.
 You can override the default in the Partitioning Wizard.
-See Specify Partitioning Method on page 109 for more information.
+See Specify Partitioning Method on page 105 for more information.
+See Specify I artitioning Method on page 105 for more miorination.
 Default Partition Names Use these fields to specify default prefixes for Space Manager to use when creating names for new partitions and subpartitions.
-Prefix for default partition names-Enter the default name to use for partitions.
+Prefix for default partition names -Enter the default name to use for partitions.
 (P is the default.)
 A sequential partition number is added to the end of each partition name.
-If you enter Partition as the default name, new partition names look like this in the wizard's Object list:

-Prefix for default subpartition names-Enter the default name to use for subpartitions.
+If you enter Partition as the default name, new partition names look like this in the wizard's Object list: E Partition1 Prefix for default subpartition names -Enter the default name to use for subpartitions.
 (SP is the default.)
 A sequential subpartition number is added at the end of each name; the parent partition name is added at the beginning.
-If you enter Subpartition as the default name, new subpartition names look like this in the wizard's Object Partition1 🚅 Partition1_Subpartition1 Partition1_Subpartition2 Include base object name in default partition names-Select this checkbox to include the name of a parent table or index in the names of new partitions and subpartitions. Ė SODA ☐ Martition 1 SODA_Partition1_Subpartition1 SODA_Partition1_Subpartition2

-You can override the default values in the Partitioning Wizard.
-See Specify Partitioning Method on page 109 for more information.
+If you enter Subpartition as the default name, new subpartition names look like this in the wizard's Object list: SODA SODA Partition1 Partition1_Subpartition1 Partition1_Subpartition2 Include base object name in default partition names -Select this checkbox to include the name of a parent table or index in the names of new partitions and subpartitions.
+E - SODA SODA_Partition1 SODA_Partition1_Subpartition1 SODA_Partition1_Subpartition2 You can override the default values in the Partitioning Wizard.
+See Specify Partitioning Method on page 105 for more information.

-- 1 Note: Names are stored in uppercase characters if you do not enter them with double quotes.
+- i Note: Names are stored in uppercase characters if you do not enter them with double quotes.
 Each name can have up to 30 characters.
 That maximum is shared by all parts of a name, including numbers and parent names.
 If all parts add up to more than 30 characters, certain parts are truncated.
 However, sequential numbers are always included. - 4.
 Click Save to save your changes.